The history of

 Improved Google Maps 3.1.2

-Support new features to the camera: flash, digital zoom, white balance, color effects and macro focus
+Support new features to the camera: flash, digital zoom, white balance, color

 Bluetooth 2.1